alsdudrla10/DG/README.md

 |Backbone|2.10|1.90|
 |Backbone-G++|1.94|1.34|

-Note that we use LSGM of Cifar-10 backbone, and Soft-Truncation for CelebA64 backbone. <br>
+Note that we use LSGM for Cifar-10 backbone, and Soft-Truncation for CelebA64 backbone. <br>
 See [https://github.com/alsdudrla10/DG_imagenet](https://github.com/alsdudrla10/DG_imagenet) for the results and released code on ImageNet256.

 ### Samples from unconditional Cifar-10